florianwagnerdotme/florianwagnerdotme.github.io/vulnDisclosure.md

+---
-# Florian Wagner - Vulnerability Disclosure Policy
+title: Florian Wagner - Vulnerability Disclosure Policy
+layout: page
+---

 I, Florian Wagner, an independent security researcher, am dedicated to working closely with the open-source community and projects affected by vulnerabilities to protect users and ensure coordinated disclosure.
 When identifying a vulnerability, I follow a responsible disclosure process: